matsuand/docs.docker.jp/cluster/azure.md

 export ARM_TENANT_ID='kkkkkkkk-llll-mmmm-nnnn-oooooooooooo'
 ```

+{% comment %}
+This file should be treated as sensitive data with file permissions set appropriately.
+To use this file, we _do not_ source or run this file directly in the shell.
+Instead,
+we reference this file via the CLUSTER_SECRETS_FILE variable in our environment before
+running cluster:
+{% endcomment %}
 This file should be treated as sensitive data with file permissions set appropriately.
 To use this file, we _do not_ source or run this file directly in the shell.
 Instead,
 we reference this file via the CLUSTER_SECRETS_FILE variable in our environment before